augustinassirius/Basic-Network-Anomaly-Detector-/README.md

 Some of them are marked “normal” (0) and some as “anomaly” (1).
 It scales (normalizes) the numbers so that models can learn properly.

-- Then it splits data into training and testing parts.
+- Then it splits the data into training and testing parts.
-  Random Forest → learns patterns of “normal” vs. “anomaly” from labeled data.
+  Random Forest → learns patterns of “normal” vs. “anomaly” from labelled data.
   Isolation Forest → looks for “weird” data points without needing labels.

 - The code picks random samples (pretend they’re live traffic).